facebook/flow/docs/01-dynamic-type-tests.md

 ---

-In addition to `null` checks, there are several other dynamic type tests (//predicates//) on local variables that Flow recognizes and uses to refine types.
+In addition to `null` checks, there are several other dynamic type tests (*predicates*) on local variables that Flow recognizes and uses to refine types.
 Refining a type with a predicate means narrowing the original type with the type satisfied by values satisfying the predicate.
 Some of these predicates are: